Are you unhappy in your job?

 To be happy and satisfied with our lives, it is essential to be mostly content doing the thing that takes up the majority of our time.
 It doesn't guarantee it, but overall contentment without it is challenging.

 Our jobs do not have to be perfect.
-We do not have to be jumping for joy when our Monday morning alarm goes, or skipping to the nearest public transit, whistling with delight at the start of another working week (if that's you, please keep going and spread the joy!).
+We do not have to be jumping for joy when our Monday morning alarm goes or whistling with delight at the start of another working week.

 But we do need to find meaning in what we are doing, whatever that looks like for us.
-It might be the subject matter of the work.
-Or the interactions we have with colleagues or clients.
+It might be the subject matter or the interactions we have with colleagues.

 That in itself can provide meaning, even when everything else isn't going as we hope or enjoy.